kristiania-android-course-2021/DataBase/README.md

     - update and delete the user data from the database.

 ### How are we going to do this you ask?
-- Create a mainActivity and load/replace list and details fragment in the activity
+- Create a mainActivity
+    - Load/replace list and details fragment in the activity
+- Create Student List Fragment
     - Create a list fragment
 	- fetch all data and show it in a recycler view.
 	- provide a button to add a new student.